vinaydhegde/vinaydhegde.github.io/_posts/2019-12-27-DockerRun.md

 curl localhost:8000
 From the browser: http://192.168.99.100:8000

 docker run -d --name dynamicwebserver -P nginx (It's called dynamic port.
-It uses any of the port from the range of ports aexposed in docker image or during docker run)
+It uses any of the port from the range of ports exposed in docker image or during docker run)